Communication Sciences & Disorders (COMM)

 COMM 842 - Autism Spectrum Disorders

-Provides an overview of autism spectrum disorders (ASD) including perspectives of individuals and their families.
-Current practices are discussed in relation to early identification, screening, diagnosis, and possible etiology of ASD, including and overview of medical considerations.
-Evidence-based practices across the life-span are critically reviewed in areas of behavior, communication, play, social interactions, and sensory-motor.
-Teaming approaches and transition to adult life to support a high quality of life are presented.
-Current "hot topics" in ASD research are presented.
+This face-to-face seminar provides an overview of autism spectrum disorders from multiple points of view.
+Participants will become acquainted with the perspectives of professionals, individuals, and families through first-hand accounts.
+Current practices related to the early identification, screening, diagnosis, assessment, and possible etiology of autism, including an overview of medical and environmental considerations, are discussed.
+Evidence-based practices in the areas of behavior, communication, play, social interactions, sensory-motor, and academics across the age-span to support a high quality of life are critically reviewed.

 Equivalent(s): COMM 916